ros2/design/articles/140_topic_and_service_name_mapping.md

 ## Compare and Contrast with ROS 1

-In order to support a mapping to the more restrictive DDS topic name rules, these rules are in some ways more constraining than the rules for ROS 1.
+In order to support a mapping to a little more restrictive DDS topic name rules, these rules are in some ways more constraining than the rules for ROS 1.
 Other changes have been proposed for convenience or to remove a point of confusion that existed in ROS 1.
 In ROS 2, topic and service names differ from ROS 1 in that they: